By way of Explanation...

 A sundial on the other hand indicates what is called Solar or 'Local Apparent Time' - L.A.T.
 There are two main reasons why sundials show a different time to that shown on a clock or watch.

 The difference between GMT & LAT is referred to by the rather quaint term 'The Equation of Time'*.
 This difference can be as much as 16 minutes in October/November and 14 minutes the other way in February.
+The correction which applies around the globe is generally low during the period of the Northern hemisphere's summer.

 Up to four times a year sun time and mean time come together and on these dates clocks and sundials agree - apart that is, from the longitude correction mentioned above.
 For dials actually on their own mean time meridian (and therefore not needing a longitude correction) these dates are April 16, June 14, September 2 and December 25.
 These dates may change by a day or so according to where the current date is in the leap year cycle.